 All children start grade one the September of the sixth year after their year of birth.
 In some cases, a school can intake students during the month of January.
 Secondary schools go up to grade 11 or 12 depending on the province.
 For children who are unfit or unwilling to further their education it is legal to "drop out" of school at the age of 16 in most provinces.
 Once a child is done regular schooling, they can choose to attend a university or college if they are inclined to do so.
 Universities offer more abstract education in pursuits such as the arts, engineering, or science while college offers more practical-based training and shorter duration of programs.

-You can click on the links below to find more information on Canadian schools or begin your search for a school in Canada.
+You can click on the links on this page to find more information on Canadian schools or begin your search for a school in Canada.
 You can also read more about the grade levels of the Canadian education system, as well as a comparison of its 12 provinces' grade structures.